Scavenger Hunts in New Haven / Yale University

 Discover the secrets of the Yale campus…

-…on a fun and funny tour that’s a great social, bonding activity for companies, students, faculty, alumni, locals, out-of-towners, and any other group.
-But this isn’t any old tour.
+…on a fun and funny scavenger hunt that’s a great social, bonding activity for companies, students, faculty, alumni, locals, out-of-towners, and any other group.
+Think of it like a walking tour spiked with caffeine.
 You’ll follow quirky clues, collaborate to tackle tricky questions, and discover fascinating facts you never expected.

 As you wander among dramatic Gothic towers, you might search for…